 Rabbi Scher’s work is grounded in the Jewish community, but also extends beyond in his work as a Jewish liaison to Ottawa’s other faith communities.
 He frequently represents the community in multi-faith platforms, chairs an interfaith panel for federal government and private business workshops, and is the Jewish representative to the Spiritual Care Advisory Board at the Ottawa Hospital.
 Rabbi Scher has also led an unprecedented Ottawa delegation to Berlin, Poland, and Israel.

 Rabbi Scher's thoughts are sought out by both the news media and leading politicians.
 Rabbi Scher has been featured on both CTV and CBC News, and has met with the Prime Minister, The Official Opposition and other leading representatives.
-Rabbi Scher is also on the executive of the Rabbinical Council of America.
+Rabbi Scher also serves as Vice-President of the Rabbinical Council of America.

 HUSBAND AND FATHER